-Loan amounts increase with income, unemployment risk and wage volatility, therefore consumer loans may help smooth income shocks.
-The default probability decreases with income and increases with high levels of indebtedness relative to income, unemployment risk and wage volatility, confirming the existence of adverse selection among Chilean debtors.
+The default probability decreases with income and increases with high levels of indebtedness relative to income, unemployment risk and wage volatility, confirming the existence of unobservable factors in the adverse selection among Chilean debtors.
 Bank debtors have the lowest risk levels, which is expected from a lender that applies credit scoring extensively (Edelberg, 2006).
+However, borrowers with a high unobservable preference for loans with both Banks and Retail Stores have a higher probability of default.
+This is relevant for Chile, because there is no public database of all the loans of borrowers and therefore banks cannot know whether their customers have debts outside of the banking system (Álvarez, Cifuentes and Cowan, 2011).
+This may imply that there could be benefits in creating a public database providing common knowledge for all lenders in Chile (Pagano and Jappelli, 1993).
+At the same time I estimate that households with lower access to consumer loans have unobserved factors that are positively correlated with default, which implies that Chilean lenders are somewhat successful in screening out negative risks.
 Health needs are positively associated with default behavior, which could denote these expenses are difficult to predict and insure (Chatterjee et al., 2007).
 Finally, the probability of getting a loan and the choice of loan amount is increasing in the number of household members and quadratic in age, resembling the profile of life-cycle consumption (Attanasio and Weber, 2010).

-Finally, I show that households are heterogeneous in their loan tastes.
-This result has broad implications for policy, since economic shocks or new regulations (or deregulation initiatives) affecting a certain lenders would have heterogeneous welfare impact across the population.
+Finally, I show that households are heterogeneous in their loan tastes, especially among the low education and income families.
+This result may imply that economic shocks or loan regulation (or deregulation) initiatives will have an heterogeneous welfare impact across the population.